Gaprio

 What Makes It Different

-All true.
-But here's the distinction that took us a while to articulate clearly: Those tools connect apps.
+Those tools connect apps.
 They push data from one place to another.
-They let you see your Slack messages inside Asana, or get a notification in Teams when a task is updated.
+They let you see your Slack messages inside Asana.
+Gaprio doesn't move data.
+It understands context.

 It knows that the Slack message about "the Kapoor proposal" is the same project as Task #4821 in Asana, the same client as the folder in Drive, and the same deadline discussed in Tuesday's meeting.
 No other tool builds that picture, because no other tool was designed to.